Wrist (Logic song)

-"Wrist" is a song by American hip hop recording artist Logic.
-It serves as the second single from his sixth mixtape Bobby Tarantino, and was released through Visionary Music Group and Def Jam Recordings on June 24, 2016.
+"Wrist" is a song by American hip-hop recording artist Logic.
+It serves as the second single from his fifth mixtape Bobby Tarantino, and was released through Visionary Music Group and Def Jam Recordings on June 24, 2016.
 The song features vocals from rapper Pusha T, and was produced by Logic and 6ix.
 The song is also featured in the video game Madden NFL 17.

 Background

 This song is a fictional story told by Logic, which follows the premise of a Colombian drug lord who is reflecting on his personal decisions during a military raid of his compound.
 In turn, Pusha T details the effect of that cocaine trickling into the hands of a young man presumably himself in the American projects whom in return, is distributing it as crack.